mkht/PSOpenAI/Docs/Request-ImageEdit.md

 ```

 ### -Model
 The model to use for image generation.
-Only `dall-e-2` and the GPT image models are supported.
-Defaults to `dall-e-2` unless a parameter specific to the GPT image models is used.
+Defaults to `gpt-image-2`.

 ```yaml
 Type: String